KarimDarwish/forms-data-model/README.md

 # Functionality

-I approached the challenge by splitting it up in the different requirements and then tackling them sequentially.
+I approached the challenge by splitting it up in the different requirements and then worked on them sequentially.

 ## Designing a Form